hazelcast/hazelcast-jet/site/docs/api/sources-sinks.md

 #### Ordering

-As stated before, Kinesis preserves the order of records with the same partition keys (or, more generally, the order of records belonging to the same shard).
+As stated before, Kinesis preserves the order of records with the same partition key (or, more generally, the order of records belonging to the same shard).
 However, neither the source nor the sink can fully uphold this guarantee.

 The problem scenario for the source is resharding.
 Resharding is the process of adjusting the number of shards of a stream to adapt to data